-Pineapple is a hydrating fruit that contains several essential nutrients, dietary fiber, and bioactive components that support long-term health (1).
-Most of these nutrients can be passed through breast milk and could help the baby too.
+Pineapple is a hydrating fruit that contains several essential nutrients, dietary fiber, and bioactiveiXA type of chemical that can be found in trace amounts in plants and some foods components that support long-term health (1).
+Most of these nutrients can be passed through breast milk and could help the infant too.
 But pineapple is acidic and can cause diaper rash in breastfeeding babies.

 This post addresses the most prevalent questions about pineapple, including its benefits for nursing mothers and ways to incorporate it into a breastfeeding diet.

 Yes.
 Pineapple is a nutritious fruit that you can consume when nursing and during motherhood.

 Contrary to the popular belief, there are no research studies to corroborate the belief that breastfed babies get diaper rash due to the maternal intake of acidic fruits.
 Instead, it’s the babies’ consumption of acidic fruits, such as citrus fruits, which may lead to diaper rash, especially in sensitive babies (2).

 Nevertheless, if you suspect any food, including pineapple, is affecting your baby, eliminate it from the diet for a few days and observe the change.
 If your baby shows improvement in their health, it is most likely that the food item was affecting them through breast milk.

 Nutritional Value Of Pineapple

 Pineapple has several varieties with varying nutritional values and is a breastfeeding-friendly fruit On average, one cup of pineapple (165g) can offer a nursing mother the following nutrients to contribute to her nutritional needs during the lactation period and beyond (3)(4).

 |Fiber, total dietary||2.31g||34g|